bengcheo/bengcheo.github.io/index.md

 **Welcome to my data science portfolio.**
 This portfolio contains my work on data science on Kaggle, or for my other courses and job interviews.

-## Predicting Daily Sales of Stores - Time Series Analysis.
+## Predicting Daily Sales of Stores with four different TSA models.

 _Published: 4th-Dec-2023_